lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Joyce Meyer

+> Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.
+>
+> Jim Rohn

 > If something that seems like work to other people doesn't seem like work to you, that's something you're well suited for.
 >
 > Paul Graham (http://www.paulgraham.com/work.html)